mcjamesloon/FVTT_Docker/Scripts/README.md

 # Scripts Directory for mcjamesloon's FVTT Docker project.
-> Disclaimer: Each script will have it's own installation steps and usage guide built into the comments at the top of the script.
+> Disclaimer: Each script will have it's own installation steps and usage guide built into the comments at the top of the script and the documentation found at [docs](docs).

 ## Warning:
 > NOTE: As with any script from the internet, look over the script prior to installation for malicious code.